Last revision: 03/06/2023

 Option: Help from a lawyer

-This document should be sent to the debtor by the business once payment for any services or goods provided has become overdue.
+Once the letter has been completed and has been signed, it should be sent to the debtor by the creditor.
 The letter can be printed, signed and sent to the debtor via post.
-It is also acceptable to electronically sign the letter and send it be email.
+It is also acceptable to electronically sign the letter and send it via email.
+A creditor may also choose to send the letter by both methods to minimise the chances of the debtor arguing that it did not receive the letter.

 You can choose to consult a lawyer if you need help.